rebremer/application-gateway-aadauth/readme.md

 - GoDaddy is used as provider, domain name cost 12E per year and cannot be revoked.
 - Once domain is added, it is marked as insecure.
 This will be fixed in next step.

 #### 1b.
-Add SSL certificate to application gateway ####
+Add SSL certificate to web app ####

 In step 1a, a custom hostname was assigend to the web app.
 In step 1b the custom domain name will be secured using an SSL certificate.
 Execute the steps in this [link](https://docs.microsoft.com/nl-nl/azure/app-service/configure-ssl-certificate#create-a-free-certificate-preview) in which a free SSL certificate is created.
 One remark:

-- Make secure that a CNAME record is added in DNS zone in which www refers to link of web app
+- Make secure that a CNAME record is added in DNS zone in which www refers to link of web app, otherwise you cannot create free certificate from web app.
+You then have to pay for a certificate or create a self-signed certificate.

 When all steps are executed successfully, the configuration looks as follows: